Understanding Protect From Freeze Freight & Temperature-Controlled Shipping

 As you can see, Protect from Freeze service goes a long way to protect your precious products.
 There are a few things you can do as well to minimize the risk of losses due to freezing:

-- Get the Bill of Lading (BOL) right.
+- Get the bill of lading (BOL) right.
 A completely accurate and detailed BOL helps the carrier know exactly what they are dealing with when it comes to your shipment, and they can adjust your Protect from Freeze service accordingly.

 - Label properly.
-Adding a "Do Not Freeze" or similar label to every package in your shipment adds an extra layer to your shipping safety net.
+Adding a "Do Not Freeze" label to every package in your shipment adds an extra layer to your shipping safety net.
 This is one more alert to the carrier to take extra care with your temperature-sensitive items.

 As great as Protect from Freeze service is at helping you (and not your shipment) stay chill, like any service, there are a few limitations to be aware of.
 If your shipment arrives at its destination frozen, and you didn't carefully specify Protect from Freeze requirements in the BOL as mentioned above, your claim might not be accepted.
 Also keep in mind that if weather conditions or other disasters become too severe in your intended delivery lanes, your shipment may be subject to a service embargo and not be accepted by certain carriers.